-The roadmap of “Making Indonesia 4.0” has been officially launched by the Indonesian government in order to boost the nation’s economy substantially through the implementation of new manufacturing technologies for the most vital sectors in Indonesia that contributed to two-thirds of total manufacturing output in the country in 2017.
-These sectors included automotive, food and beverage, electronics, textile and chemical.
-They will be prioritised under the “Making Indonesia 4.0” roadmap.
+The roadmap of “Making Indonesia 4.0” has been officially launched by the Indonesian government in order to boost the nation’s economy substantially through the implementation of new manufacturing technologies for the most vital sectors in Indonesia that contributed to two-thirds of the total manufacturing output in the country in 2017.
+These sectors included automotive, food and beverage, electronics, textile, and chemical.
+They will be prioritized under the “Making Indonesia 4.0” roadmap.

-Industry 4.0 refers to the fourth industrial revolution in transforming manufacturing by the implementation of new technologies and innovations, particularly in digital technology, cyber-physical systems, and biology and hardware automations.
+Industry 4.0 refers to the fourth industrial revolution is transforming manufacturing by the implementation of new technologies and innovations, particularly in digital technology, cyber-physical systems, and biology and hardware automation.

-The vision of Industry 4.0 is to make smart factory a reality and fully utilise the digital manufacturing.
-It is believed to be a end-to-end digitisation in manufacturing sector and will create an ecosystem across the entire supply chain.
+The vision of Industry 4.0 is to make the smart factories a reality and fully utilize digital manufacturing.
+It is believed to be end-to-end digitization in the manufacturing sector and will create an ecosystem across the entire supply chain.

 The whole world is now moving towards Industry 4.0 and Indonesia is also getting ready to join the new trend.

-There are four major challenges present for Industry 4.0 in Indonesia including the capability issues, funding problems, lack of technology/digital infrastructure and system suppliers for Industry 4.0, and the regulation and policy overlaps that require further synchronisation.
+There are four major challenges present for Industry 4.0 in Indonesia including capability issues, funding problems, lack of technology/digital infrastructure and system suppliers for Industry 4.0, and the regulation and policy overlap that require further synchronization.

-For funding and capabilities problems, not only does the manufacturing sector need a large amount of fresh funds, but the implementation of Industry 4.0 also requires foreign talent and technology to help improve the capability and quality of domestic industry.
+For funding and capabilities problems, not only does the manufacturing sector need a large number of fresh funds, but the implementation of Industry 4.0 also requires foreign talent and technology to help improve the capability and quality of the domestic industry.

 The big opportunities for Industry 4.0 in Indonesia are mostly driven by the demographic factor in the country for the next decade.
-The large population in Indonesia has over 100 millions of smartphone users and over 145 million people are connected to the Internet – a huge advantage to the realisation of Industry 4.0.
+The large population in Indonesia has over 100 million smartphone users and over 145 million people are connected to the Internet – a huge advantage to the realization of Industry 4.0.

 With proper execution, by 2025, Industry 4.0 is estimated to contribute approximately US$121 billion to Indonesia’s GDP.
 The speed-up of the digital economy through Industry 4.0 may help Indonesia to earn up to US$150 billion annually by 2025 as well.